stupidmankind/BYpassDoc/docs/source/index.rst

 Welcome to BYpass's documentation!
 ===================================

 **BYpass** is a RPA software developped by Backyard.

-Check out the :doc:`usage` section for further information, including how to :doc:`install <installation>` the software.
+BYpass is developed by to make automation easy for everyone.
+It can use on a simple task to a very complex tasks.
+Let's get to know the software!

 .. note::